-Big Girls Small Kitchen is a food website for cooks looking for accessible, affordable ways to navigate their kitchens.
-It’s written, edited, and photographed by Cara Eisenpress.
+Big Girls Small Kitchen is a food website for cooks looking for accessible, affordable ways to navigate their small kitchens.
+It’s written, edited, and photographed by me, Cara.

-In the Small Kitchen: 100 Recipes from Our Year of Cooking in the Real World distills the BGSK worldview into a beautiful, bright pink book published by William Morrow in May 2011.
-To read more about it, visit the book page.
+The Book, In the Small Kitchen: 100 Recipes from Our Year of Cooking in the Real World distills the BGSK worldview into a beautiful, bright pink book published by William Morrow in May 2011.
+Grab a copy!

 Please email me to ask before you repost any content or images from Big Girls, Small Kitchen.
-I tend to be pretty amenable about sharing, but I like to see where my content is going.
-Plus, it gives me a chance to say hi to those of you who like the site!
+I tend to be happy to share, but I like to see where my content is going.
+Plus, I love to hear from you!